China’s farmers reap rich harvest through video-sharing apps | Malay Mail

 ‘I show my life’

-In 2015, Ma took on the family honey producing business in the verdant hills of Zhejiang province, and thanks to e-commerce apps, managed to turn a yearly revenue of 1 million yuan (US$142,000).
+In 2015, Ma took on the family honey producing business in the verdant hills of Zhejiang province, and thanks to e-commerce apps, managed to turn a yearly revenue of ¥1 million (RM582,001).

 But the sales began to stagnate.